ni/semi-test-library-dotnet/docs/UserGuide/LocatingExamples.md

 > [!NOTE]
 > Test program style examples are available as of the v25.5 release of the Semiconductor Test Library (STL).
 Unless documented otherwise, they can be leveraged with previous STL versions.
 Refer to the documentation accompanying the specific example for details.

-## Standalone Style
+## Standalone Examples

-Standalone style examples demonstrate how to program instrumentation or implement code-level concepts.
+Standalone examples demonstrate how to program instrumentation or implement code-level concepts.

-- Any assumed context required to run or understand the example is documented within an accompanying README.md file and via comments in-line with the code statements and method summaries.
+- Any requirements for understanding or running the example are documented in an accompanying README.md.
+Context is also provided in method summaries or inline code statements.

-- It can be executed standalone, outside of the TestStand Sequence Editor, if the criteria defined by the provided context is met.
+- If the documented requirements are met, standalone examples can be executed independently outside the TestStand Sequence Editor.
-Runs in offline mode with simulated hardware or with actual hardware depending on the criteria defined by the provided context.
+Depending on the individual example requirements, a standalone example may require physical hardware or run in offline mode with simulated hardware.

 > [!NOTE]
-> There are no standalone style examples that have been released to date.
+> There are no standalone examples that have been released to date.
 This style of example is being considered for future releases.